Playfinity/playfinity-starter-android/README.md

 ## Console mode

-Playfinity Console can operate in several different modes.
-For example it can act like a ball or a trampoline device.<br>
+Playfinity Console can operate in a several different modes.
+For example it can act like a ball or a trampoline ankle band.<br>
 While initializing Playfinity SDK we can choose what mode to use:

 ```kotlin